-Don't put your life, or someone else's life, in the hands of a third party who might have removed the guard for maintenance or some other purpose and forgotten to re-install it after he was finished.
+Don't put your life, or someone else's life, in the hands of a third party who might have removed the guard for maintenance or some other purpose and forgot to re-install it after he or she was done.

-The surest way to safeguard worker hands and fingers is for everyone to stay alert when working around machinery or moving equipment, follow established company safety practices, and use common sense.
+The surest way to safeguard worker hands and fingers is for everyone to stay alert when working around machinery or moving equipment, to follow established company safety practices, and use common sense.